mentainha/m3o/cmd/api-ingress/README.md

 ## User Verification

-User email verification is performed via the User Verify Email endpoint.
+User email verification is performed via the /v1/user/VerifyEmail endpoint.
 The gateway serves user.m3o.com for this purpose.

 ## Usage